Updated on April 25, 2022

 At Captain Experiences, we like to say that we help you book the fishing trip of a lifetime every time.
-This Tuna fishing trip out of Galveston, Texas with Captain Lee was exactly that.
+This Texas Tuna fishing charter out of Galveston, Texas with Captain Lee was exactly that.

-We started planning a repeat trip as soon as we returned from my first trip out with Captain Lee and the Tequila Sunrise crew.
-That offshore fishing trip out of Galveston was a resounding success as we caught Blackfin Tuna all night 110 miles southeast of Galveston at the Flower Garden Banks National Marine Sanctuary.
+We started planning a repeat Galveston Tuna charter as soon as we returned from my first tuna trip out with Captain Lee and the Tequila Sunrise crew.
+That Galveston deep sea fishing charter was a resounding success as we caught Blackfin Tuna all night 110 miles offshore from Galveston at the Flower Garden Banks National Marine Sanctuary.

 This time, Captain Lee wanted to try his hand at putting us on some Yellowfin Tuna.
-Fishing reports noted that the Yellowfin Tuna bite was running rampant at the Nansen oil rig, and Captain Lee prepared his gameplan accordingly: we'd head out early Saturday morning at first light, head due south, hit the Cerveza oil rig to check on the Blackfin Tuna bite, and then decide whether or not to pursue Yellowfin Tuna at Nansen to round out some great Galveston tuna fishing.
+Fishing reports noted that the Yellowfin Tuna bite was running rampant at the Nansen oil rig, and Captain Lee prepared his game plan accordingly: we'd head out early Saturday morning at first light, head offshore due south, hit the Cerveza oil rig to check on the Blackfin Tuna bite, and then decide whether or not to pursue Yellowfin Tuna at Nansen to round out some great Galveston tuna fishing.

 News also broke just a week before our trip that the new pending Texas state record 820 lb.
 Bluefin Tuna was caught at the Nansen oil rig, further stoking our imaginations...